luis-gustavo/FootballApp/README.md

 # FootballApp

-Football app is an iOS app written in Swift that shows matches (previous and upcoming), team details and match highlights.
+FootballApp is an iOS app written in Swift that shows matches (previous and upcoming), team details and match highlights.

 * Display Previous and Upcoming Matches: